al snail trail

 11.5 ~ END OF THE ROAD ~ 900'

 11.7 ~ FRIENDSHIP CAMPSITE ~ LC, RW ~ 820'

 NEXT RW ~ 0.7 miles

 12.4 ~ CR 24 CROSSING ~ CS, TT, LC, RW ~ 750’

-LC ~ There are some flat spots across CR 24, past the creek crossing, down on the right.
+LC ~ There are some flat spots on the right, past the creek

 NEXT RW ~ 0.8 and 0.9 miles